 Implement community or neighborhood projects in your town that will strengthen economic development.
 This program can help fund job training initiatives, crime prevention, community service projects, and revitalization of community-based buildings and areas.

-We are now accepting applications for Round 1 of the FY2019 NAP cycle.
-Round 1 applications must be postmarked no later than April 18, 2018.
-Approved Round 1 projects will have a July 1, 2018 start date, regardless of date of notification of approval.
+We are now accepting applications for Round 2 of the FY2019 NAP cycle.
+Round 2 applications must be postmarked no later than September 5, 2018.
+Approved projects will have a January 1, 2019 start date, regardless of date of notification of approval.

 While many types of projects qualify for the Neighborhood Assistance Program, the Department of Economic Development recognizes as its key priority:

 - Highly capable, qualified non-profits who focus their efforts on awareness, education, treatment and reduction of opioid misuse to targeted audiences.

 Priority consideration may also be given to organizations implementing: